-Camping by bicycle is not without challenges, though these are often offset by the rewards.
+Camping with children by bicycle is not without challenges, though these are often offset by the rewards.
 Like any challenge, there are ways to prepare that can help make the experience more predictable and enjoyable.

 Work Your Way up to an Overnight Adventure

-Carrying your gear and children is often the most daunting challenge of camping by bike.
+Carrying your gear and children is often the most daunting challenge of camping by bike with kids.
 Start by planning a picnic by bicycle at a nearby park or beach.
 While only a day trip, you’ll find that you are packing many of the same essentials needed to camp by bike.
 Use these single day adventures to help you practice packing your bikes and your children at the same time.

 Simplicity is the hardest thing to master when packing for camping with your children.
 Keep asking yourself the same question for each item; is this a need-to-have or a like-to-have?
 After packing, take a minute and weigh your bags, as an overloaded bike can be hard on both your body and your bicycle.